-Mm...
-Almost.
+Mm… Almost.
 Apparently it was planted in 1918, so its had some time to get to this size.
 A bit like me I guess.
-There's another important aspect of the summit and that's the obligatory trig point.
-I made sure I'd officially 'bagged' the peak by standing next to it.
+There’s another important aspect of the summit.
+The obligatory trig point.
+I made sure I’d officially ‘bagged’ the peak by standing next to it.

 If you don’t know, trig points can be a threat.
 Lucky for me though, a responsible shooter packin’ heat had already thoroughly blasted this inanimate object.